 The annual award showcases the best picture book manuscript as selected by a panel of judges and will be among the few children’s book honors with a cash prize.

-Hollins announces winners of the 2018 Margaret Wise Brown Prize in Children’s Literature
+Hollins announces winner of the 2019 Margaret Wise Brown Prize in Children’s Literature

-Hollins University has honored a retired teacher who writes poetry for children as the winner of the third annual Margaret Wise Brown Prize in Children’s Literature.
+Hollins University has honored a first-time author as the winner of the fourth annual Margaret Wise Brown Prize in Children’s Literature.

 About the prize: Recognizes the author of the best text for a picture book published during the previous year.
 Winners receive: